mozilla-l10n/documentation/src/tools/pontoon/adding_new_project.md

   * private (default) - only administrators can access the project.
   * public - the project is visible for everyone.

 Click **SAVE PROJECT** at the bottom of the page, then click **SYNC** to run a test sync.
-In the [Sync log](https://mozilla-pontoon-staging.herokuapp.com/sync/log/) you should be able to see if it succeeded or failed.
+In the [Sync log](https://pontoon.mozilla.org/sync/log/) you should be able to see if it succeeded or failed.
+If all went well, the new project will appear in the [public list of Projects](https://pontoon.mozilla.org/projects/).

+**Important**: once you verify the project works as expected, enable it for the general audience by setting Visibility to Public.

 ### Tags